sidschingis/DevProLauncher/readme.md

 This is the DevPro YGOPro Launcher, software developed as a compliment to the YGOPro software to extend user control of the system.
 The software uses server side controls to deliver a consistant experience to it's users.

 ##Installation
 The software is provided with an installer and specialized copy of YGOPro at http://www.ygodevpro.com/ .
-The Client (compiled) is to be placed in the top level of an YGOPro installation it will look for YGPro as the file devpro.dll.
-When ran for the first time it will create an launcher.conffile, and Assest folder.
+The Client (compiled) is to be placed in the top level of an YGOPro installation it will look for YGOPro as the file YGOPro.exe.
+When ran for the first time it will create an launcher.conf file, and Assest folder.

 ##Features
 * Automatic update system